Nigel Fortune: Life and career

 From 1956 to 1959 Fortune served as music librarian at Senate House of the University of London.
-He left there to become a lecturer at the University of Birmingham in the fall of 1959.
+He left there to become a lecturer at the University of Birmingham in autumn 1959.
 He remained there until his retirement in 1985; at which point he had been working there as a reader.
 From 1957 to 1971 he was the Royal Musical Association's secretary and later served as the organisation's vice-president; posts through which he encouraged many young music scholars.
 During the 1970s and 1980s he worked under Stanley Sadie as one of the senior editors and as a writer for The New Grove Dictionary of Music and Musicians (1980, 1st edition).
 From 1980 to 2008 he served as co-editor of the journal Music & Letters.

 In the 1960s Fortune and musicologist Denis Arnold founded an important annual conference for graduate students in music in England which established for the first time in that country a community for music scholarship.
 With Arnold he also collaborated on The Monteverdi Companion (1968, enlarged and reissued as The New Monteverdi Companion, 1985) and The Beethoven Companion (1971).
 He collaborated on several other publications with a variety of scholars, mostly as an editor, including a collection of essays in honour of Winton Dean in 1987.
 He contributed several articles to Musica Britannica from 1975 to 1977 and to the New Oxford History of Music in 1985.
 While his scholarly work tended to focus on early music, he was a champion of the music of contemporary composer John Casken and for many years provided significant financial support to the Birmingham Contemporary Music Group.
 He died in Birmingham at the age of 84 having never married.